 Les Adams has Cooley identified in 50+ films, and of that number, 36 are westerns.

 As to Cooley's brief career as a western movie hero --- no great shakes there!
 The three films in which he starred were really low budget (no budget).
-And in the post WW2 period, the popularity of the B western was fading.
-Boyd Magers has reviewed all three of Spade's starring films in his Best (and Worst) of the West reviews:
+And in the post World War II period, the popularity of the B western was fading.

 As the decade of the 1950s drew to a close, Spade's popularity had faded and he no longer had a TV show.
 He had developed a heart condition and had some minor heart attacks.
 He tried to develop an amusement/theme park but that California real estate venture went bust.